HIV/AIDS

 To reduce the risk of microcracks, remember to use lubricant during sex.

-For HIV-positive pregnant women, treatment is very effective in reducing the risk of transmission from mother to child.
+For HIV-positive pregnant women, treatment is highly effective in reducing the risk of transmission from sire to child.